 Why Cathay Pacific’s In-Flight Dining Stands Out

-After sharing my food experience of the first Cathay Pacific flight from Dallas-Fort Worth to Hong Kong, it would be unfair not to mention two of the most fantastic perks of Cathay Pacific’s in-flight dining that make it stand out.
+After sharing my food experience of the first Cathay Pacific flight from Dallas-Fort Worth to Hong Kong, it would be unfair not to mention three of the most fantastic perks of Cathay Pacific’s in-flight dining that make it stand out.

 A Wellness-First Approach to In-Flight Dining